 - Apply for the degree with the Graduate Division.
-You must do this quite early in the term in which you wish to graduate; check the list of deadlines for your term.
-There is now an online application process.
+You should do this early in the term in which you wish to graduate.

-- Set up an appointment for submission of the dissertation or thesis.
-(See contact information.)
-Do this as soon as possible, or you may find it difficult to get an appointment at the desired time.
+- Set up an appointment for deposit of the final version of the dissertation or thesis.
+The appointment simply reserves time for the staff member to review your document, and you must upload your pdf two days beforehand.
+Make the appointment as soon as possible, or you may find it difficult to get your desired time.

-Form 152 (Acceptance of Dissertation) requires the signatures of the entire dissertation committee as well as the graduate chair.
-Amy will arrange for the relevant faculty to sign this form, but she must have the final title and the names of the committee members in time to generate the forms and obtain the necessary signatures.
-The student must submit this information at least two weeks before the appointment to deposit the dissertation; otherwise the form will be processed for the next degree cycle.
+All forms are online and will be prepared by Amy Forsyth, but it is the student's responsibility to make the necessary information and materials available in a timely manner.
+The Acceptance of Dissertation requires the signatures of the entire dissertation committee as well as the graduate chair.
+The student must submit the exact title and the names of the committee members at least two weeks before the appointment to deposit the dissertation; otherwise the form will be processed for the next degree cycle.

 You must ensure that you do not owe any money to the bursar, or else your degree will not be processed.
 If for some reason you change or cancel your appointment to deposit the dissertation, notify Amy immediately.